Baker Briefing: The Politicization of Humanitarian Aid Explained

 Fellow for the Middle East and Director, Women’s Rights, Human Rights, and Refugees ProgramSalah Ben Hammou

-Postdoctoral AssociateArmed conflict in Gaza, Sudan, and Syria has made millions reliant on humanitarian assistance.
-However, the provision of critical food, water, healthcare, and other resource assistance has been complicated by the politicization of aid, highlighted by the recent decision by the Israeli parliament to ban UNRWA, the primary aid organization for Palestinians.
-Experts Kelsey Norman and Salah Ben Hammou from the Baker Institute's Center for the Middle East joined Baker Briefing to discuss the parallels between the dire situations in Gaza, Sudan, and Syria and the complexities of delivering humanitarian aid to war-torn regions.
+Postdoctoral AssociateArmed conflicts in Gaza, Sudan, and Syria have made millions reliant on humanitarian assistance.
+However, the provision of critical food, water, health care, and other resource assistance has been complicated by the politicization of aid, highlighted by the recent decision by the Israeli parliament to ban UNRWA, the primary aid organization for Palestinians.
+Women’s Rights, Human Rights, and Refugees Program director Kelsey Norman and postdoctoral associate Salah Ben Hammou joined Baker Briefing to discuss the parallels between the dire situations in Gaza, Sudan, and Syria and the complexities of delivering humanitarian aid to war-torn regions.

 Subscribe and listen to Baker Briefing on Apple, Spotify, or wherever you listen to podcasts.